-From daughter of a lung cancer patient

-It’s a beautiful morning of May in 2015, my mom went to the church as usual.
+It’s a beautiful morning of May in 2015, my mom went to the church as her routine.
 By chance, her friend found there’s a lump on her neck and suggested her go for a checkup.
 It turned out that my mom got left lung cancer stage Iv with metastases to lymph node in left neck.
 The biggest tumor was about 3*2cm.
-Can you imagine it?
-What a heartbreaking news for the family.
-I always swept to myself but it seemed like everything’s fine to my mom.
+What an unbelievable heartbreaking news for the family.
+I wept to myself but it seemed like everything’s fine to my mom.
 She said, “I’ve been praying to God with all my heart.
-No matter what trouble I stuck in, God will help me get through.” all families were so glad that mom had that positive attitude.
+No matter what trouble I stuck in, God will help me get through.”
+The family was somehow so glad and relieved that mom had that positive outlook.

-At the beginning, we resorted to local hospital and the doctor offered suggestion of applying surgery to remove tumor in the neck and a combined treatment of chemotherapy and radiotherapy to lung cancer.
+At the beginning, we resorted to local hospital and the doctor opted of surgery to remove tumor in the neck and a combined treatment of chemotherapy and radiotherapy to lung cancer.
 On account of her age and the severe side effects of therapy, we declined the option.
 As the disease advances, symptoms such as joint pain, backache, dizziness and coughing up blood occurred to her.
-We tried everything we could to find solution but in vain.
-Been immersed in despair, a friend told us St. Stamford Modern Cancer hospital Guangzhou could be a worthy try.
+We tried everything we could to find solution until one day, a friend told us about St. Stamford Modern Cancer hospital Guangzhou could be worthy trying.
 Therefore we went to the office in Jakarta and got to know that it’s a hospital specialized in cancer treatment.
 The doctor tailored a treatment plan for my mom after checking her examination report and also introduced the cutting-edge cancer treatment technologies, which made me astounded as we never heard about these therapies back in our country.

 In September, we started our journey of looking for treatment and our destination located at Guangzhou, China.